dobby-dobster/kubernetes-vagrant-ansible/README.md

 # Kubernetes cluster provided by Vagrant & Ansible

 Run a Kubernetes cluster locally using Vagrant and Ansible.
+Includes a Nginx deployment.

 This will create and setup one Kubernetes master and $NodeCount number of nodes.
 'NodeCount' can be changed inside Vagrantfile to define number of nodes.
 Default is 3.